-The validity of the shares offered hereby will be passed upon for us by Foley & Lardner, Jacksonville, Florida.
-Attorneys with Foley & Lardner representing Regency Centers with respect to this offering beneficially owned approximately 7,800 shares of common stock of Regency Centers as of the date of this prospectus supplement.
-The validity of the shares offered hereby will be passed upon for the underwriters by Sullivan & Cromwell LLP, New York, New York, who may rely on the advice of Foley & Lardner as to matters related to Florida law.
-Sullivan & Cromwell LLP has from time to time represented our independent directors.
+The validity of the shares offered hereby will be passed upon for us by Foley & Lardner LLP, Jacksonville, Florida.
+Attorneys with Foley & Lardner LLP representing Regency Centers with respect to this offering beneficially owned approximately 6,850 shares of common stock of Regency Centers as of the date of this prospectus supplement.
+The validity of the shares offered hereby will be passed upon for the underwriter by Sullivan & Cromwell LLP, New York, New York, who may rely on Foley & Lardner LLP as to matters related to Florida law.